 4] Windows 10 Clean Install

-Clean install refers to reinstalling Windows 10 the old way.
+Clean installation refers to reinstalling Windows 10 the old way.
 You need to download the latest Windows 10 ISO from the Microsoft website, create a bootable USB drive, and then install Windows 10 on your computer.
-Its the last resort one can take to fix their PC.
+It’s the last resort one can take to fix their PC.
 If nothing is fixing your problem, do this.

 Windows 10 Fresh Start, Reset, Refresh, Clean install comparison